Kumamoto Castle: History

 The castle was besieged in 1877 during the Satsuma Rebellion, and the castle keep and other parts were burned down.
+The strength of the castle was demonstrated by its ability to withstand 19th-century weapons without falling.
+Saigō Takamori famously remarked, "I did not lose to the Meiji government.
+I lost to Lord Kiyomasa."
 13 of the buildings in the castle complex were undamaged, and have been designated Important Cultural Properties.
 In 1960, the castle keep was reconstructed using concrete.
-From 1998 to 2008, the castle complex underwent restoration work, during which most of the 17th century structures were rebuilt.
+From 1998 to 2008, the castle complex underwent restoration work, during which most of the 17th-century structures were rebuilt.

 The signature curved stone walls, known as musha-gaeshi, as well as wooden overhangs, were designed to prevent attackers from penetrating the castle.
 Rock falls were also used as deterrents.

 In nearby San-no-Maru Park is the Hosokawa Gyobu-tei, the former residence of the Hosokawa clan, the daimyō of Higo Province during the Edo period.
 This traditional wooden mansion has a noted Japanese garden located in its grounds.

 In 2006, Kumamoto Castle was listed as one of the 100 Fine Castles of Japan by the Japan Castle Foundation.
 On December 7, 2007, a large-scale renovation of the Inner Palace was completed.
 A public ceremony for the restoration was held on April 20, 2008.

 The castle sustained damage in a magnitude 6.2 earthquake that struck at 9:26 pm on 14 April 2016, in Mashiki town in Kumamoto prefecture.
-This event is substantially similar to the 1889 Kumamoto earthquake which also damaged the castle.
-A stone wall at the foot of the keep partially collapsed, and several of the castle's shachihoko ornaments fell from the roof of the keep and broke apart.
+This event is substantially similar to the magnitude-6.3 1889 Kumamoto earthquake which also damaged the castle.
+A stone wall at the foot of the keep partially collapsed in the 2016 quake, and several of the castle's shachihoko ornaments fell from the roof of the keep and broke apart.
 It sustained further extensive damage the next day on 15 April following a 7.3 magnitude earthquake where some portions were completely destroyed.
 While the keep itself withstood most of the earthquake with little structural damage, two of the castle's turrets were severely damaged and partially collapsed, more of the exterior walls at the foot of the keep also collapsed, and large amounts of kawara roof tiles on the keep's roof were also disrupted and fell from the roof as a result of the quake.
 The fallen roof tiles are actually deliberately designed to have done so – when the castle was constructed, such roof tiles were used so that in the event of an earthquake, the tiles would fall off the damaged roof, preventing it from being weighted down and collapsing into the building's interior.

-As of June 8, 2016, the efforts to repair the castle have begun.
-The restoration of the main tower will be completed by 2019.
-The restoration of the Nagabei Wall was completed in January, 2021.
-The repair and restoration of the entire castle is scheduled for completion by the year 2052.
-On April 7, 2018, the newly made shachihoko ornament had been installed on the top roof of the large tenshu tower with the second one being installed on April 12.